neul-labs/stout/docs/SECURITY.md

 ## Mirror Security

-Mirrors allow offline or internal hosting of brewx indexes.
+Mirrors allow offline or internal hosting of stout indexes.
 The security model extends to mirrors:

 ### How Mirror Security Works